 Only pay for work that has been done and not by advance payments.
 If materials need to be bought in advance by the tradesmen, it is reasonable that the customer is asked to pay a fair percentage of these costs as the job progresses.

 Always use a written contract, as it offers you protection if anything does go wrong.

-Agree in writing any changes to the agreed contract value and ensure these completed before the work is done.
+Agree in writing on any changes to the agreed contract value and ensure these are completed before the work is done.